Frequently Asked Questions

 back to top

-Total Produce Shareholder's
+Former Total Produce Shareholder's

 Yes, on 29 July 2021, pursuant to a Scheme of Arrangement approved by the High Court of Ireland, all shares in Total Produce plc were exchanged for shares in Dole plc at the ratio of one Dole plc share for every seven Total Produce shares.
 Any fractional shares arising on such exchange are to be sold by Dole plc and the proceeds donated to UNICEF.